 This module prepares you for completing high quality, systematic business and management research, and equips you to be successful in your final dissertation or other capstone module.
 You will learn how to undertake effective research drawing upon a range of secondary and primary data sources, and will be introduced to a range of tools required for research including methodological issues, data collection techniques and study skills.

-Consultancy Project OR International Study Trip
+Consultancy Project OR Virtual Global Study Trip